 It took me years to perfect the art — or is it a science? — of sleeping on planes.
 But now, within 20 minutes of take-off I know I can nod off.
 It all comes down to the arsenal I keep in my carry-on.
 Each product is designed to help travelers catch up on rest, especially at cruising altitude.
 (Don't worry, they're all TSA-compliant.)

-At 2.5 full ounces, this popular pillow spray is well within the TSA's 3.4-ounce limit for carry-on luggage.
+At 2.5 ounces, this popular pillow spray is well within the TSA's 3.4-ounce limit for carry-on luggage.
 That said, it's also available in 1.2 full ounces for $20.
-According to ThisWorks, nearly 90 percent of users report falling asleep faster with the help of this "superblend" of lavender, vetivert and chamomile.
+According to the brand, nearly 90 percent of users report falling asleep faster with the help of this "superblend" of lavender, vetivert and chamomile.
 Still skeptical?
 "Can’t even travel without it!!
-Calms my body, mind and heart preparing me for sleep" reads one 5-star review on Amazon.
+Calms my body, mind and heart preparing me for sleep" reads one verified five-star review on Amazon.

 According to the Sleep Foundation, light exposure prevents our brains from producing melatonin which is crucial when it comes to crashing.
-There are a lot of sleep masks on the market, but this bestseller (it has a 4.6-star average rating from nearly 32,000 reviews) stands out because it's made of 100 percent hypoallergenic silk.
+There are a lot of sleep masks on the market, but this bestseller (it has a 4.6-star average rating from over 33,000 reviews) stands out because it's made of 100 percent hypoallergenic silk.
 Plus with its full coverage (no light sneaks in through the nose area), it's like having blackout curtains for your eyes.
-Choose from 26 different colors and styles.

 If you're one of those people who can't sleep without white noise, this handheld device with earbuds can certainly help.
 It's pre-loaded with 24 relaxing tracks developed by doctors, the brand shares, and features a removable SD card, so you can add your own tracks, too.
 With up to 15 hours of run time on one charge, it even lasts on long haul flights.
 Of course, the built-in "sleep enhancement timer" that automatically shuts the device off after 30, 60 or 90 minutes helps, too.